 In 2017 the hotel had an air conditioner fire accident as a result of faulty wiring.
 The guests were evacuated and relocated so that the hotel could repair the damages.

 Since then, the hotel has remained closed.
 Hurricane Irma caused further damages to the structure, further extending the cost of the money needed to fix the resort.
-The abandoned building is rumored to be full of mildew, water, and remains without power.
+The abandoned building is rumored to be full of mildew, and water, and remains without power.

 Lately, it’s been used by squatters and homeless people seeking shelter.
 It’s one of the coolest abandoned buildings Miami has to offer.